 Outflow of Blood

 If there is no nozzle on a fire hose, the hose will remain limp in spite of a large amount of water flowing through it.
 Likewise, if the penile veins are wide open, erection will not occur.
 The “nozzle” for the penis is created by the penile veins being constricted as they pass through and next to the tough fibrous sheath surrounding the penis, both by the pressure of blood distending the penis, but also by pressure and contractions from the surrounding pelvic floor muscles.
 In a remarkably well-structured study of pelvic floor exercises (PFE’s) (Dorey, 2004 and 2005), 40% of men had their ED resolve and in another 35% it was improved.
-Their sexual partners experienced increased satisfaction and desire.
-(Dorey, 2004) The benefits were of a similar magnitude compared to those of Viagra.
-These two approaches to treatment aren’t competitive.
+Their sexual partners experienced increased satisfaction and desire (Dorey, 2004).
+The benefits were of a similar magnitude compared to those of Viagra.
+However, the benefits of Viagra-like drugs and PFE's aren’t competitive.
 They work on entirely different aspects of erectile function and would at a minimum add together to promote better erectile quality.
 More than that, there are men whose decreased erectile function will have an inadequate response to Viagra and other PDE-5 inhibitors because the penile veins are too open, and men who will not respond to PFE’s because of insufficient inflow of blood.
 Erectile fuction will be maximized and for the highest percentage of men by combining efforts to both increase inflow and decrease outflow.
 (Meldrum, 2014) It is not surprising that erection hardness is an excellent predictor for men to continue use of one of the Viagra-like drugs.
-(Mazzola, 2013))
+(Mazzola, 2013)

 The pelvic floor muscles are not only important in constricting outflow of blood, but they also exert pressure on the penis by surrounding and being attached to the penile sheath.
 That is why pressure in the penis in healthy young men has been measured at levels 2-4 times higher than the peak pressure of the inflowing blood.
 Contractions of those muscles are stimulated by distention of the penis and by pressure on the end of the penis (the “glans penis”) (Lavoisier P, 1986) (Shafik A, 2006).
-Therefore, coital thrusting further increases penile hardness, as long as the pelvic floor muscles are sufficiently developed.
-PFE’s are described in detail in a pdf file online by the British researcher who led the above study (see pages 4&5 of the pdf file downloaded by clicking the above link).
+Therefore, coital thrusting further increases penile hardness, provided that the pelvic floor muscles are sufficiently developed.
+PFE’s are described in detail online by the British researcher who led the above study.

 So what do I do to get "George" maxed out?